-Entity and Corporate Governance: KBR minimises the risk of modern slavery through our corporate Code of Business Conduct, Global Human Rights policy, and our strong anti-corruption and business ethics governance framework.
-All employees are required to certify on an annual basis their compliance with the Code of Business Conduct.
-The Code is enforced by the CEO and KBR Inc.'s Board of Directors and is governed by a Chief Compliance Officer with global responsibility for corporate compliance and business integrity.
+Entity and Corporate Governance: KBR minimises the risk of modern slavery through our corporate Code of Business Conduct and our Supplier Code of Conduct, Global Human Rights policy, and our strong anti-corruption and business ethics governance framework.
+All employees are required to certify on an annual basis their compliance with the Code of Business Conduct, and all subcontractors and suppliers to KBR must adhere to the Supplier Code of Conduct.
+Compliance with both Codes is overseen by the CEO and KBR Inc.'s Board of Directors.

 - Corporate and Business Operations: KBRPL and FNCL provide services and do not deliver products.
 These services are predominately delivered by degree qualified professionals.
-In addition, given our client or end-clients comprise both Commonwealth and State government departments or authorities, the additional audit and oversight obligations (including national security obligations) further prevent modern slavery practices or behaviours. - Employee Relations: KBRPL and FNCL's workforce is predominately professionals (engineers, project managers, commercial/ procurement professionals, etc).
+In addition, given our client or end-clients comprise both Commonwealth and State government departments or authorities, the additional audit and oversight obligations (including national security obligations) further prevent and mitigate modern slavery practices or behaviours. - Employee Relations: KBRPL and FNCL's workforce is predominately professionals (engineers, project managers, commercial/ procurement professionals, etc).
 KBRPL's employment agreements are routinely assessed against National Employment Standards and industry best practice.
 KBRPL and FNCL do not substantially operate under the awards system relying on common law contracts given the majority of employees are degree qualified and members of relevant professional organisations.
 Our standard employment agreements meet the current Australian standards and are consistent with industry and market practice here in Australia.
 The type and complexity of the services we offer to our clients prevent the use of unskilled labour or foreign labour.
 All employees are required to complete annual Ethics training, which also includes training regarding human rights. - Industry and Geography: The industry sectors that we operate within Australia are not generally considered to be susceptible to the use of vulnerable labour categories or persons.
 In the Defence sector the standards set to meet qualification levels, experience and national security requirements prevents the use of at risk labour.
 As most of our services are delivered in Australia by persons authorised to work in Australia for government clients, the geographic risks associated with modern slavery are considered to be extremely remote for KBRPL and FNCL.
+All subcontractors who are engaged as part of our business, undergo extensive vetting requirements that are undertaken by our Supply Chain.